manorrock/azure-examples/appservice/scale-manually/README.md

 1. [Create an App Service plan](../create-plan/)
 1. [Deploy a Web application on a managed Tomcat](../tomcat-helloworld/)

-## Scale the Azure App Service Plan
+## Scale the App Service Plan

-To scale the Azure App Service Plan use the following command line:
+To scale the App Service Plan use the following command line:

 <!-- workflow.include(../tomcat-helloworld/README.md) -->